Danny M. Rosenthal

-- Serving as lead trial counsel in a successful trial on behalf of an employee of the Naval Criminal Investigative Service who was denied overtime pay, and representing employees of other federal agencies including the FBI, Customs & Border Protection, Veterans Affairs, and the Consumer Financial Protection Bureau.
+- Served as lead trial counsel in a successful trial on behalf of an employee of the Naval Criminal Investigative Service who was denied overtime pay, and represented employees of other federal agencies including the FBI, State Department, Veterans Affairs, and Consumer Financial Protection Bureau.

-- Representing a whistleblower under the False Claims Act and Anti-Kickback Statute in United States ex rel.
+- Represented a whistleblower under the False Claims Act and Anti-Kickback Statute in United States ex rel.
 Dean v.
 Paramedics Plus (E.D.
 Tex.), leading to settlements worth more than $20 million after discovery.